meiersi-da/cips/cip-TOKEN-STD/cip-meiersi-Canton-Network-Token-Standard.md

 Analogously to how the Amulet implementation was changed to support the APIs.

-## Reference implementation
+## Implementation proposal

-A reference implementation of the Daml interfaces and the OpenAPI specifications can be found in the `token-standard/` directory in the `splice` repository on the [`canton-3.3` branch](https://github.com/hyperledger-labs/splice/tree/canton-3.3/token-standard#readme).
+A proposal for the implementation of the Daml interfaces and the OpenAPI specifications can be found in the `token-standard/` directory in the `splice` repository on the [`canton-3.3` branch](https://github.com/hyperledger-labs/splice/tree/canton-3.3/token-standard#readme).
 The same branch also contains the `Amulet` implementation of the token standard